12-week cohort

 Week 3: You are the protagonist of your own story

 One of the defining features of a story is the existence of characters—the beings that are experiencing what is happening.
 Any interesting character in a story is multi-faceted.
 We learn of their gifts and setbacks, their gold and their shadow.
 It’s the plurality of their identities that makes them interesting.
-Purely “good” or purely “bad” characters are actually quite boring.
+Purely “good” or purely “bad” characters are actually pretty boring.
 Because nothing unexpected happens.
 There’s no conflict, no tension.

 In the story of your life, you are the protagonist.
 You are the central character, whether you want to be or not.
 So the question is—who is this character of you?
 How would this character be described?
 What identities did you as a character choose and which were chosen for you?
 How do others see this character and how does that fit with the character’s self-perception?